 - In Kingdom of Heaven, when Balian meets his father's knights, one of them tries to discern if he really is his son.
 After mentioning the height, the knight goes on about the eye color of his liege, which is promptly corrected by Balian, thereby proving that he did the research, at least.

 - In Die Hard, John encounters Hans alone on one of the upper floors.
 Hans quickly pretends to be an escaped hostage, speaking in a convincing American accent instead of his usual British (well, German-ish).
 John introduces himself, glances at a nearby office directory and asks Hans for his name.
 In this case, Crazy-Prepared Hans gave a name from the directory, Bill Clay.
-Though John wasn't that convinced by the accent, since it sounded too state-neutral to be real.
-John says it sounded like he should be on television with it.
+John still somehow sees through it — a deleted scene shows he recognized the watch Hans was wearing, because it matched some of the other terrorists.

 - Interesting Times: Rincewind, trying to hide his foreign origins on the highly-xenophobic Counterweight Continent, is asked by a suspicious restaurateur about a specific man on a specific road.
 He quickly declares he's never heard of the man or the road... only to find out the man is a high-ranking government official that everyone would need to deal with and the road is the main street through the capital.
 It works out, however, as the restaurateur is the local equivalent to CMOT Dibbler and is quite pleased to meet a foreigner.